HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 ##### Representing Acceptance Criteria (Numeric NLT)
 The Not Less Than (NLT) is used when the maximum limit includes the limit value as acceptable.
 In this example, each unit is NLT Q + 5% the value must be calculated to be structured.
 According to the method, Q = 85.
 The structured acceptance criterion must be transformed into a single value (85 + 4.25 = 89.25).
-The maximum accptable value is 89.25%.
+The maximum acceptable value is 89.25%.

             <detailQuantity>
                 <extension url="http://hl7.org/fhir/us/pq-cmc/StructureDefinition/pq-interpretation-code-extension">